codedeep79/Stackoverflow-Bot/README.md

 # All Stackoverflow Tag List

-Ever wish there was a curated list for your curated lists, including other curated lists of curated lists that may or may not contain other curated lists?

 ``` python
 print('A Stackoverflow Tag List ' + ('Stackoverflow Tag List of '*∞) + 'Stackoverflow Tag List.')
 ```